Open Data Hub logo

 2. Enables the Feature Store component by using the Feature Store operator.

-3. Creates a data science project.
+3. Creates a project.

 5. Sets up Feature Store so that ML Engineers and data scientists can push and retrieve features to use for model training and inference.